kubeedge/examples/led-raspberrypi/README.md

                    Note: You can change the CRDs to match your requirement
         ```

- 5. Update the name of the device (device instance name) created using the device CRD in the previous step along with the MQTT mode using which edge_core is running in the configuration file present at $GOPATH/src/github.com/kubeedge/examples/led-raspberrypi/configuration/config.yaml
+ 5. Update the name of the device (device instance name) created using the device CRD in the previous step along with the MQTT URL using which edge_core is running in the configuration file present at $GOPATH/src/github.com/kubeedge/examples/led-raspberrypi/configuration/config.yaml

  6. Build the mapper to run in RaspBerry-Pi.